-A pre-emptive check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the frostier months, now is the best time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.
+A regular check-up for your furnace is about as exciting as it sounds.
+However, as we approach the frostier months, now is the best time to ensure your furnace is ready to provide you maximum comfort throughout the season.

-Most manufacturers’ warranties require annual HVAC maintenance to remain valid, so skipping your tune-ups can possibly result in losing your heating system warranty, which can be major money if your system does ever breakdown in the middle of a cold snap.
-Always get all you can from your warranty by keeping it valid as long as possible with annual furnace system tune-ups from Fras-Air/General Service Experts Heating & Air Conditioning.
+Most manufacturers’ warranties necessitate yearly system maintenance to remain valid, so missing your tune-ups can possibly result in losing your furnace warranty, which can be major money if your system does ever stop working in the middle of a cold snap.
+Be sure to get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Service Experts Heating, Air Conditioning & Plumbing.

-Air filters can easily be forgotten, but their importance to your home’s furnace efficiency cannot be overstated.
-Dirty air filters can lead to a host of comfort problems for homeowners, including:
+Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
+Dusty air filters can mean a host of comfort annoyances for homeowners, including:

 3. Open up your air vents.

-There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
-Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause failed blower motors, mold or mildew in your ducts, damage to the compressor, a cracked heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can result in broken blower motors, mold or mildew in your ducts, damage to the compressor, a cracked heat exchanger, and other problems.

-All furnaces have a power switch (just like a light switch) either on the furnace or on a nearby wall.
-Flip the switch and wait two minutes to see if it helps to turn the furnace on.
-Also confirm that all access panels and doors on the furnace are completely closed.
+Each furnace has a power switch (that resembles a light switch) either on the furnace or located on a wall close to the furnace.
+Flip the switch and wait a couple of minutes to see if the furnace starts working.
+Also check to see if all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

-If you have a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Confirm the space doesn’t have leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
+Make sure the surrounding region isn’t obstructed by leaves, animal nests, or snow/ice.

-Your HVAC system is a valuable investment with a limited lifetime.
-Depending on use, with proper maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to consider replacement.
+Your HVAC system is an important appliance with a limited lifetime.
+Depending on use, with regular maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to replace the old one.
 However, poor maintenance is one of the top reasons for early replacement HVAC systems ahead of end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to cost a limb.
-Sometimes we have special offers in your local area that you can run wild with.
+If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to force an early withdrawal you’re your 401k.
+Often we have special offers in your local area that you can run wild with.